close up of protruding red Corium brick tiles and buff Corium brick tiles in a pattern

 The ultimate ambition of an architect – and the ultimate test of a building product’s design versatility – is creating something that has never been seen before.
 This can be achieved through combining traditions and new trends, and reshaping not just the look of a building, but people’s experience of it.

-Wienerberger’s Corium material open up this exploratory, experimental space in which architects can redefine the possibilities of facade design.
+wienerberger’s Corium material open up this exploratory, experimental space in which architects can redefine the possibilities of facade design.
 A simple building structure can be aesthetically elevated through intelligent and expressive application of architectural cladding products

 A trend we’ve seen in past projects featuring Corium brick tile cladding has been the inclusion of three-dimensional elements or sculpture to build a truly unique facade scheme.
-We’ve chosen two of our favourite projects to serve as inspiration for how Wienerberger Facades products can be used to create innovative and memorable architecture.
+We’ve chosen two of our favourite projects to serve as inspiration for how wienerberger Facades products can be used to create innovative and memorable architecture.

 Branching Out